How much are Delta SkyMiles worth?

 A Delta-branded airline card typically comes with lower annual fees compared to Amex travel cards and offers Delta-specific perks you won’t find with general travel rewards cards.

 Although these are all American Express cards, instead of earning Membership Rewards points, they earn Delta SkyMiles.
-On top of the exclusive perks, this can be convenient for cardholders who value simplicity and don’t want the hassle of transferring points to miles.
+On top of the exclusive perks, this can be convenient for cardholders who value simplicity and don’t want the hassle of transferring their Membership Rewards points to Delta SkyMiles.
 Here’s a look at Delta’s four co-branded airline cards for consumers.

-Since it’s a starter card, it’s light on additional perks, but cardholders will enjoy a nice welcome offer and 20-percent in-flight purchase discount, applied as a statement credit, which includes purchases like food, beverages and audio headsets.
+Since it’s a starter card, it’s light on additional perks.
+However, cardholders will enjoy a nice welcome offer and 20-percent in-flight purchase discount, applied as a statement credit, which includes purchases like food, beverages and audio headsets.

-The Delta SkyMiles® Gold American Express Card falls in the middle of the Delta cards offered by Amex and comes with a $99 annual fee (waived the first year).
-Like the SkyMiles Blue card, it offers 2X miles on restaurant purchases, but also includes 2X miles at U.S. supermarkets.
+The Delta SkyMiles® Gold American Express Card falls in the middle of the Delta cards offered by Amex and comes with a $150 annual fee (waived the first year).
+Like the SkyMiles Blue card, it offers 2X miles on restaurant, take out and delivery in the U.S. and Delta purchases but also includes 2X miles at U.S. supermarkets.
 This can make it an ideal choice for home shoppers and foodies who want to support their travel spending with points earned from everyday purchases.

-In addition to the benefits on the SkyMiles Blue card, you’ll also receive a $100 annual Delta flight credit after spending $10,000 in one year, Main Cabin 1 priority boarding and your first checked bag free on all Delta flights.
+In addition to the benefits on the SkyMiles Blue card, you’ll also receive a $200 annual Delta flight credit after spending $10,000 in a calendar year, Main Cabin 1 priority boarding and your first checked bag free on all Delta flights.

 Along with all of the benefits available on the Gold and Blue SkyMiles cards, this card comes with additional perks that help offset its cost.
-These include a domestic companion ticket every year upon card renewal, an up-to $185 application fee credit for Global Entry and TSA PreCheck and the opportunity to access Delta Sky Club Lounges for $39 per person when traveling on a Delta flight.
+These include a domestic companion ticket every year upon card renewal and up-to $100 in application fee credits for Global Entry and TSA PreCheck — once every 4 years for Global Entry or 4.5 years for TSA PreCheck, with enrollment required.

 Is a Delta SkyMiles card worth it?